ymtowya/5010-p2-battles/README.md

 ### Features
 * Calculator.
-    There is a Calculator interface that does all the 'dirty' work of calculating, and setting the Players free from tedious processes.
+    There is a `PlayerCalculator` interface that does all the 'dirty' work of calculating, and setting the Players free from tedious processes.
 * Organized Information
     All information are stored in `Map<GameInfoKey, Object>` instead of String, easy to edit and reformat.
 * Clear Structure